opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 ------------
 .. c:function:: void fastFree(void* ptr)

-    Deallocates memory buffer
+    Deallocates a memory buffer.

-    :param ptr: Pointer to the allocated buffer
+    :param ptr: Pointer to the allocated buffer.

-The function deallocates the buffer, allocated with :func:`fastMalloc` .
+The function deallocates the buffer allocated with :func:`fastMalloc` .
 If NULL pointer is passed, the function does nothing.